 Let’s talk about the first step.
 You can simply add all the ingredients in a bowl and mix thoroughly.
 It can be done the manual way using your hands.
 An easier way is to use a stand mixer.
 Make sure to attach the dough hook when going this route.

 This is a basic recipe.
 It will give you a good tasting lumpia.
 However, you can play around with it by adding more ingredients to bring it up to the next level.
 A good example is the addition of seasonings to bring-in more flavors.
-This version of lumpia uses liquid seasoning.
-I can honestly tell you that it went really well.
 Another good suggestion is to add a bit of Italian sausage to the mixture.
 You can also try adding veggies such as celery.

 Wrapping lumpia is easy.
 It is something that you can get used to after a few tries.
 The tricky part in this process is when using a wide wrapper.
 The video below shows my technique on how to wrap lumpia using wide egg roll wrappers.
 It is quick and easy.
 You should try it for yourself.